dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 finally
 end;
 ~~~

+{>> I think the following paragraphs should go earlier in this section to get this information out of the way.
+You have already referred to Int, Float and Unit so you might as well introduce them before mentioning them. <<}

 OOLang has `Unit` (the type of the `unit` literal), `Bool` (which has literals
 `true` and `false` as possible values), `Int`, `Float`, `Char` and `String` as